 Indeed, Mary had the privilege of taking a part in God's plan to not just be with Mary, but to be with all his people.
 One of the other titles which this baby Jesus would have is 'Emmanuel' which means 'God with us'.
 God wanted to be with us, his people.
 In Jesus, God came to dwell as a human among humans.
 And through his life, and particularly his death, Jesus' mission was to make God's presence possible for everyone.
 The way God was with Mary was a one-off, but Jesus' life and death made it possible for God to be with anyone and everyone by his Spirit, if they put their faith in Jesus and received his forgiveness.

 So this Christmas, as we face the seemingly unfaceable, God offers us the gift of being with us.
 Being with us as we face the storms of this winter and of whatever the future may hold.
 That was what that first Christmas was all about - God with us.

 I am not sure how we will be able to celebrate Christmas as a church at St. James or even in our own homes.
 Will we be able to see our families and friends?
 But the church building does remain (as I write!) open daily for private prayer.
 So I invite you to pop in and spend some time through prayer to invite God to be with you this Christmas.

 May you know God's grace and peace at this time.

-Simon Kirby, Vicar of St. James the Great, South Leigh & St Mary's Cogges (July 2020)
+David Spence, Associate Minister of St. James the Great, South Leigh & St Mary's Cogges (November 2020)